 Salt and pepper

 to make Fried Sprats

-cut just behind the head and drag the guts out at
+behind the head and drag the guts out at the same time.

-(a supermarket carrier bag will do - but with no
+supermarket carrier bag will do - but with no holes)

-Do not fry on too high heat - it will stink out your
+not fry on too high heat - it will stink out your kitchen.

 with lemon juice and serve.